slanglab/freq-e/README.md

 Use this software to infer the class frequencies in a collection of items (e.g documents or images).
 For example, given all blog posts about Barack Obama during a certain time period, what is the overall positive sentiment towards him?

-In our [academic paper](http://www.aclweb.org/anthology/D18-1487), we showed that the naive approaches to this problem that aggregated the hard labels or soft probabilies from a trained discriminative classifier were often biased.
-Instead, this software uses an *implicit likelihood* method which combines a discriminitive classifier in a generative framework and allows for more robust estimation when the true training and test group class frequencies differ.
+In our [academic paper](http://www.aclweb.org/anthology/D18-1487) we demonstrate naive approaches that aggregate the hard labels or soft probabilies from a trained discriminative classifier were often biased.
+Instead, we use an *implicit likelihood* method which combines a discriminitive classifier in a generative framework and allows for more robust estimation when the true prevalences of the train and test groups differ.

 This software currently only supports *binary* predictions.
 Future work will expand this to multiclass.